-Tool used with the above item, often used to seriously cross-thread fasteners, to wake up your neighbors; and to test bolt material strength in a non-laboratory setting.
+Tool used with an air compressor, often used to seriously cross-thread fasteners; to wake up your neighbors; and to test bolt material strength in a non-laboratory setting.

 A usually female hex head screw (aptly named, HEX and FEMALE) that is designed to frustrate you because it is never marked as to size, nor if Metric or American.
-Rounding one off does not make for a good day.
-A very special version with a raised post/tit in the center is especially designed to frustrate your attempts at doing anything but stare at the screw.
-The heads are female, and may have a tit in the center, for reasons I am unable to describe on a family-type website.
+Rounding one off leads to increased vocabulary practice.
+A special female head version with a raised post/tit in the center is especially designed to frustrate your attempts at doing anything but stare at it, for reasons I am unable to describe on a family-type website.
+See BRISTOL wrench, below.

-A device used to destroy circular shaped metal bands with teeth on one side of them.
+A device used to destroy circular shaped metal bands that have teeth on one side.

 Bristol wrenches fit Bristol screw heads, for which a exceptionally brief glance seems to appear to be of the Allen type.
 Those with slightly longer brief glances may even think it is a Torx, or some other new-fangled screw head.
-The real Bristol screw is PURPOSELY designed to frustrate you on purpose and no auto-parts store clerk or hardware store clerk under the age of 90 has ever heard of the name Bristol Wrench, nor has seen this screw, except some may confuse the name with some woman (perhaps a Wench) or someplace in England.
-ALL clerks will look at you weirdly if you ask for a Bristol screw or Bristol wrench.
+The real Bristol screw is PURPOSELY designed to frustrate.
+No auto-parts store clerk or hardware store clerk under the age of 75 has ever heard of the name Bristol Wrench, nor has seen the screw, except some may confuse the name with some woman (perhaps a Wench) or someplace in England.
+Clerks will look at you weirdly if you ask for a Bristol screw or Bristol wrench.
 BMW has wisely declined to put Bristol parts on its motorcycles, in favor of more popular (in Germany) methods of annoying you.
 The only more confounding item are Whitworth nuts, bolts and tools, which are fully understood by those who grew up when England was called Great Britain or Brittania, and used tall-masted sailing ships.

-A stretchy thick round rubbery tool, often covered by spectacularly colored braid, designed to hold pricey Therm-a-Rest sleeping pads on the rear of your motorcycle, where they can be lost, never to be found again except by wild animals.
-Occasionally used to suddenly stop a motorcycle quick and spectacularly.
-Come in a variety of colors and even stripes, which makes them especially noticeable when wrapped-up in spinning wheels.
-On rare occasions a bungee cord has been used to smack someone, as it lets go.
+A stretchy thick round rubbery tool, often covered by spectacularly colored braid, designed to hold pricey Therm-a-Rest sleeping pads on the rear of your motorcycle, where they can be lost, never to be found again, except by wild animals.
+Occasionally used to suddenly stop a motorcycle quickly & spectacularly.
+Come in a variety of colors and combination colors, even stripes, which makes them especially noticeable when wrapped-up in spinning wheels.
+They have been known to suddenly disconnect, and thereby able to smack someone indiscriminately, leaving a bloody mess.

 One of the most commonly lost tools.
-You never know what type and size to purchase after you lose one, and don't understand the numbering system anyway (and neither does the clerk at the store who thinks you are looking for Chuck's car keys.
+You never know what type & size to purchase after you lose one, & don't understand the numbering system anyway, & neither does the clerk at the store who thinks you are looking for Chuck's car keys.

 CORDLESS (anything cordless):

-Developed to enhance the profit and loss statements of the battery industry.
+Developed to enhance the profit & loss statements of the battery industry.

-A tall upright machine useful for suddenly snatching flat metal bar stock out of your hands so that it smacks you in the chest and flings your beer across the room, splattering it against that freshly painted drying part you meticulously prepared & painted today, and which is still drying.
+A tall upright machine useful for suddenly snatching flat metal bar stock out of your hands so that it smacks you in the chest & flings your beer across the room, splattering it against that fender, fuel tank, etc., that you meticulously prepared & painted today, and which is still drying.

 ELECTRIC HAND DRILL:

-Normally used for spinning steel pop rivets in their holes until you die of old age, but it also works great for drilling mounting holes in fenders just above the brake line that goes to the wheel; if no brake line, there is always the tire.
+Normally used for spinning steel pop rivets in their holes until you die of old age, but is also great for drilling mounting holes in fenders just above the brake line that goes to the wheel; if no brake line, there is always the tire.

-E-Z OUT, or other BOLT AND STUD EXTRACTORS:
+E-Z OUT, OR OTHER SUPPOSED BOLT & STUD EXTRACTORS:

-A common tool of many types that snaps off on angles that can't be center-punched for drilling and removing, and is ten times harder than any known drill bit.
-It's primary purpose is break itself off in bolts already broken.
+A common tool of many types.
+Designed to break on angles so that they can't be easily center-punched for drilling & removing.
+They are always designed to be ten times harder than any known center punch and drill bit.
+Some say its primary purpose is to break itself off in bolts already broken.
 Rumors are that these tools are designed & sold by companies who also manufacture cheap poorly-made torque wrenches.

 Theoretically useful as a sandwich tool for spreading mayonnaise or mustard.
 Used mainly for getting dog-doo off your boot.
 All scrapers should be inspected before making sandwiches.

 One of a family of cutting tools built on the Ouija board principle.
-It transforms human energy into a crooked unpredictable motion, and the more you attempt to influence it's course, the more dismal your work becomes.
+It transforms human energy into a crooked unpredictable motion.
+The more you attempt to influence it's course, the more dismal your work becomes.

-Originally employed as a weapon of war and later in the Greek Olympics, the hammer nowadays is used as a kind of divining rod to locate expensive parts not far from the object we are trying to hit with the hammer.
-Some say that the real purpose is to discolor the thumb on the hand NOT wielding the hammer, thereby creating new loud phrases.
+Originally employed as a weapon of war & later in the Greek Olympics, the hammer now-a-days is used as a kind of divining rod to re-locate expensive parts far from the object we are trying to hit with the hammer.
+Some say that the real purpose is to discolor your thumb on the hand NOT wielding the hammer, thereby creating new loud phrases.
 There are many ways of thinking about hammers, here are a few more:

 A tool used to cut hoses 1/2 inch too short.